 The Royal National Mòd is Scotland’s best-known Gaelic festival and the equivalent of the Welsh Eisteddfod.
 The word “mòd” itself means a “gathering” or “event”.
 The Mòd is organised by An Comunn Gàidhealach, which is one of the oldest Gaelic membership-based organisations.
 The National Mòd takes place in October each year at various venues throughout Scotland and there are local or provincial mòds in various communities as well as mòds in places like America and Canada.

-The department of Scottish Music at the Royal Conservatoire of Scotland (formerly the RSAMD) offers the only honours degree in Scottish traditional music in the world, and Gaelic language is taught to all students on the course which offers a broad based training to talented traditional musicians, enabling them to pursue a variety of careers, or further study.
+The Royal Conservatoire of Scotland offers an honours degree in Scottish traditional music and offers broad-based training to talented traditional musicians, enabling them to pursue a variety of careers, or further study.
 The National Centre of Excellence in Traditional Music – Sgoil Chiùil na Gàidhealtachd – is based at Plockton High School in Wester Ross, at the heart of a wide community which has long been known for its support of traditional music and Gaelic culture.

 For those interested in history, the Comuinn Eachdraidh (Historical Societies) offer a fascinating insight into the traditions of the Gaels, many of which are still practiced today.